 Fit the roof cladding, according to the instructions supplied.
-Some sheds – particularly higher end, larger sheds, or occupied dwellings - may have you apply felt paper first.
+Some sheds – particularly higher end, larger sheds, or occupied dwellings - may have you apply building paper first.
 This is to provide a backup waterproof layer.

 4. Install the door

 Begin by measuring out where your top and bottom door hinges need to go on your door.
 Screw your hinges into the door, and proceed to line your door up with the frame.
 The door needs several millimetres clearance from the top and bottom of your frame.
-Proceed to screw in your door hinges into the frame, and check to see if the door closes properly.
+Proceed to screw your door hinges into the frame, and check to see if the door closes properly.
 Adjust as necessary.

 5. Have a beer